How to Make Melodic House & Techno (Step-by-Step)

 Real-world example:

-At Future Sound Academy, students learn to automate small changes over time to keep tracks evolving without overcrowding them.
+At Future Sound Academy, clients learn to automate small changes over time to keep tracks evolving without overcrowding them.

 Step 9: Reference and Test Your Track